2019 The Routledge Encyclopedia of Philosophy Online (edited by Tim Crane), Routledge: London

 HEC is frequently misunderstood, so it is worth taking care here.

 What counts as the ‘environment’ may not always be precisely defined.
 For our purposes, the environment is anything outside the brain or central nervous system.
-Thus, your cognitive processes could extend into external technology (smartphones, notebooks), your non-neural body (fingers, limbs, tendons), naturally occurring objects around you (useful sticks and stones), tokens of public language (appropriate sound waves and ink marks), or the brains of trusted people (your spouse).
+Thus, your cognitive processes might extend into external technology (smartphones, notebooks), your non-neural body (fingers, limbs, tendons), naturally occurring objects around you (useful sticks and stones), tokens of public language (appropriate sound waves and ink marks), or the brains of other people (your spouse).

 There are several claims that are often mistakenly associated with HEC.